Is Hosting Airbnb Worth It In 2024? Insights From Real Airbnb Hosts

 8. Guest Communication

-Communication is pivotal for enhancing guests’ Airbnb experience.
-As soon as a potential guest expresses interest in your listing, effective communication can set the tone for their entire stay.
-Firstly, ensure you’re transparent to each Airbnb guest.
-It’s also vital to always be available for any concerns, whether about the amenities or any potential issues arising during their stay.
+Ensure you’re transparent to each Airbnb guest.
+It’s also vital to always be available for any concerns.
+You want to address any questions or other potential issues that arise during their stay.
 Always check the Airbnb app and keep a record of all your conversations in case of disputes.
-Moreover, be responsive and aim to answer all inquiries within 24 hours.
+Be responsive and aim to answer all inquiries within 24 hours.

-The post-departure phase is also equally important because this is the point where you can encourage reviews from your guests and address any criticisms head-on.
+The post-departure phase is also equally important.
+This is where you can encourage reviews from your guests.
+You may also want to resolve any criticisms with them before they leave.
 But be constructive about it, not defensive.
 After all, the biggest problem with Airbnb is poor customer service.
-A 2021 Twitter study found that 72% out of 125,000+ complaints on Airbnb were tied to lousy customer service.
-So, making your guests feel valued can make all the difference, even if they had a negative experience.
+A Twitter study found that 72% out of 125,000+ complaints on Airbnb were about lousy customer service.
+So, making your guests feel valued can make all the difference - even if they had a negative experience.

 9. Airbnb Algorithm Changes